szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1544:** Make scrolls always cast at the character level regardless of class

 This component will process all existing scrolls in the game, vanilla or modded, and make sure they're cast at the character level, no matter what your class is.
-So if you have a level 16 Thief that can use scrolls by whatever means (like using my previous component), they will be able to cast it as if they had a spellcasting level of 14.
+So if you have a level 16 Thief that can use scrolls by whatever means (like using my previous component), they will be able to cast it as if they had a spellcasting level of 16.

 This pairs well with the previous component and greatly increases the usability of scrolls as a general resource for the whole party.
 I would recommend adding the options to enforce stat requirements so it's a bit more fair, but that's just me.

 **Component 1601:** Make potions and food items's effects universally incapable of stacking with themselves

-This prevents cheesy stacking of things like Fire Resistance, Saving Throws (Potion of Invulnerability), etc. Applies to food items such as apples from Lunia and goodberries.
+This prevents cheesy stacking of things like Potions of Fire Resistance, Potions of Invulnerability, etc. Applies to food items too, such as apples from Lunia and goodberries.

 **Component 1650:** Make mage robes without cloaks (like Robe of Vecna) take on the appearance of robes with cloaks

 Purely cosmetic tweak.
-I've never liked the look of robes without cloaks or without hoods.
+I've never liked the look of robes without cloaks or without hoods (there's really nothing to look at).
+Since the hooded version is more involved and many may prefer to see the character's head, the cloaked look is the default one.

 **Component 1541:** Make vorpal hits not work if target is under Stoneskin or Ironskins

 This component patches all weapons that deal vorpal hits in the vanilla game such that they don't work as long as the target is under the Stoneskin or Ironskins spells, as per the 2nd edition.

 This patching is manual, and I'm not too sure I can make a script that does this automatically for any and all sources of vorpal hits installed through other mods, and as such it patches the following vanilla sources of vorpal hits:

 - Axe of the unyielding +5
 - Ravager +6
 - Balor's weapon
 - Solar's Bow/Sword
-- Planetar's Sword (unless my component for planetars is installed)
+- Planetar's Sword (unless my component for planetars is installed, which already removes the vorpal component)
 - Silver sword

 If you want this component working for other mod-added weapons that cause vorpal hits (including creature attacks), let me know and I'll make sure this component patches those too.